SMK121/aws-s3-boto3-task/README.md

 The objectives were to:

 - Install and configure AWS CLI
+- Set up a Python environment with required dependencies
 - Authenticate AWS services using AWS credentials
 - Create and manage S3 storage using AWS CLI
 - Automate S3 operations using Python boto3